JamesOsborn-SE/cohort-session-1/README.md

 * Save this by pressing okay, then selecting Run -> Run pytest in cohort
 * Test runs will appear at the bottom of you window; to turn on auto-test, select the icon to the left two below the green run icon.

-Let's set up your first couple of tests working toward building this system.
+Let's set up a couple of tests working toward building this system.
 Copy and paste the following into `test_topic.py`

 ```python
 import factory.django